Looking to get on the ladder, but need to decide on where to buy? Get help with making that big decision.

 Signs of an up-and-coming area

 While it may not be a deal-breaker, moving into an area 'on the up' might be something that appeals - both from a long-term financial perspective (as you might expect house prices to rise) and because you can help be part of the regeneration.

 Look out for signs that may indicate an area as being a potential hotspot.

 These could include: a high proportion of independent retailers and cared-for shops, new estate agencies opening up, new transport links or infrastructure projects, signs of home improvement (such as skips or scaffolding) and a high proportion of younger people in their twenties or thirties.

 Past property prices

-Our handy gadget lets you check out prices in any given street, including an estimate of the value of any particular property together details of times it has been sold (and how much for) in recent years.
+Our house prices and values search allows you to check out prices in any given street, including an estimate of the value of any particular property together with details of times it has been sold (and how much for) in recent years.